okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab/index.md

    1. **Clear** the **Copy the prod branch only** checkbox.
    1. Click **Create fork**.

-This repository has two branches:`prod` and `preview`.
-The `preview` branch is pre-populated with information for use in tutorials 2 and 3.
-The `prod` branch is empty and is used in tutorials 4, 5, and 6.
+The repository you are forking has two branches: `preview` and `prod`.
+If not, you must create these branches.
+The `preview` branch is pre-populated and is used in tutorials 2-3.
+The `prod` branch is empty and used to promote code in tutorials 4-6.

 ## Terraform Cloud account